alexandrebouayad/generative-adversarial-nets/README.md

 # Generative Adversarial Nets

-This repository contains an implementation in PyTorch of https://arxiv.org/abs/1406.2661.
+This repository contains an implementation in Keras of https://arxiv.org/abs/1406.2661.